okonomichiyaki/supercat/010-F07-admiral.md

 ## Act I

+✦ Does bot have more unbuilt ships than most Rivals?

+- Can bot build ships?

 ✦ Is bot Regent and winning an ambition?

-- Would Govern the Imperial Reach or Imperial Foundries place Imperial Ships?
+- Would either Govern the Imperial Reach ("A Policy of Escalation") or Imperial Foundries place Imperial Ships?
 	- Can bot Secure or Influence the Imperial Council?
-		- Select Edicts
+		- Choose to resolve the Edicts

 ✦ Can bot favorable combat for trophies with Imperial Ships?